2023 tax checklist: Get ready for tax season

 - Select Apply

 Not sure how to categorize a transaction?
 Simply create a new category called "Ask accountant" or "How do I track this?" and categorize those transactions for now while you determine how to properly classify them.
+That will prevent you from getting stuck on a particularly tricky transaction!

 Step 3: Get your final payroll ready